Linuxfabrik/lfops/README.md

 ## Known Limitations

-Combined lists and dictionaries containing default values cannot be unset or overwritten, they can only be extended (for example `duplicity__combined_backup_sources`).
+Combined lists and dictionaries (`rolename__combined_varname`) containing default values cannot be unset or overwritten, they can only be extended.
+If you need to overwrite to delete a pre-defined value, use `rolename__role_varname` or `rolename__combined_varname` and assign all needed values.